We play the devil’s advocate arguing on why boring is good for our financial health

 A circuit breaker is the price band stipulated by the stock exchange for the price movement of the stock and it stops trading in that particular script for a while as soon as the price goes outside the band (either above or below).

 Sanwaria Consumer, which was selling for meager Rs 3 in January 2017, rose to a high of Rs 34.40 in the span of just a year, giving the investor the unbelievable return of almost 757 percent.
-Unfortunately, it eroded all its gains in the next year and was quoting at the price of Rs 2.80 in July 2020.
+Unfortunately, it eroded all its gains and is quoting at the price of Rs 1.40 in February 2022.

 So, we can understand that this is a volatile space.